Git - Adding and Using Multiple Origins

 1. Multiple URLs can be added under the existing origin entry

-2. Separate, differently named origin entries can be created, each with a single URL
+2. Separate origin entries can be created, each with a different name and URL

-Our procedure for adding multiple origins will be the second one – adding separate, provider-specific origins to the project configuration in .git/config.
+Our procedure for adding multiple origins will be the second one – adding separate, provider-specific origins to the project configuration.

 For a project that was cloned from GitHub and is about to be configured for multiple providers, the procedure might look like this: